unode/deep-learning-intro/_episodes/02-keras.md

 > >
 > > The model has 83 trainable parameters.
 > > If you increase the number of neurons in the hidden layer the number of
-> > trainable parameters increases and decreases if you decrease the number
+> > trainable parameters in both the hidden and output layer increases or
+> > decreases accordingly
 > > of neurons.
 > {:.solution}
 {:.challenge}

+## 5. Choose a cost function and metrics
+We have now designed a neural network that in theory we should be able to train to classify Penguins.
+However, we first need to select an appropriate loss function that we will use during training.
+This loss function tells the training algorithm how wrong, or how 'far away' from the true value the predicted value is.

+For the one hot encoding that we selected before a fitting loss function is the Categorical Crossentropy loss.
+In keras this is implemented in the `keras.losses.CategoricalCrossentropy` class.

+This loss function works well in combination with the `softmax` activation function we chose earlier.
+The Categorical Crossentropy works by comparing the probabilities that the neural network predicts with 'true' probabilities that we generated using the one hot encoding.
+This is a measure for how close the distribution of the three neural network outputs corresponds to the distribution of the three values in the one hot encoding.
+It is lower if the distributions are more similar.

 ## 6. Train model
 We are now ready to train the model.
 Training the model requires us to make a several more choices, this time we need to choose which optimizer to use and if this optimizer has parameters what values to use for those.
-Furthermore the training we need to specify how many times to show the training samples.
+Furthermore, we need to specify how many times to show the training samples to the optimizer.

-Once more keras gives us plenty of choices all have their own pro's and cons, but for now let us go with the widely used Adam optimizer.
+Once more, Keras gives us plenty of choices all of which have their own pro's and cons, but for now let us go with the widely used Adam optimizer.
 Adam has a number of parameters, but the default values work well for most problems.
 So we will use it with its default parameters.